 - efficiency through recognising and utilising individual strengths of team members

 - dealing with various work methods, opinions and perspectives

 - structuring complex data (project results), presenting them in writing and orally to various target groups

 The ASKFOOD project carried out a survey to collect any information of existing “Garage lab” experiences of the universities, to evaluate communalities in the methodologies and applied best practices and assessment tools, and to compare the experiences with other innovative entrepreneurial training methodologies currently under piloting in the ASKFOOD project.
-The survey collected information from any university worldwide.
-The survey is now closed.
+The survey collects information from any university worldwide.
+To access the survey, click HERE